Merina people: Cuisine

 The cuisine of the Merina is so heavily dominated by rice that the term for eating a meal is simply "to eat rice".
 This staple of the diet is so central to the Merina that it is considered to be masina, or holy, and a common Merina belief holds that the eating of rice is the key to moral behaviour, and the French who occupied Merina lands were often looked down upon for eating bread over rice.
 Beef also plays a large part in the Merina diet, and according to Merina oral history, it was a servant of King Ralambo who discovered that cows were edible and shared this knowledge with the king, who in turn informed the rest of his kingdom.

 Livelihoods

-Rice, cassave and potatoes are staple crops of the Merina people.
+Rice, cassava and potatoes are staple crops of the Merina people.
 They also grow onions and other supplements, while cattle, pigs and animal husbandry is also a significant occupation.
 Many Merina people have moved into urban areas, where they operate factories and run businesses.